Returning to work during the Covid-19 pandemic

 Businesses which employ staff should complete risk assessments as part of their Covid-19 return to work process.
-Risk assessments have always been viewed as an important way to protect employees and others from harm since the process helps to identify risks and establish the best controls.
+Risk assessments (external link) have always been viewed as an important way to protect employees and others from harm since the process helps to identify risks and establish the best controls.
 Do not forget to consider the heightened risks faced by any vulnerable staff or customers.

 How will I communicate plans?

 Communicate your Covid-19 return to work plans in a careful and comprehensive way.
 Factor this in from day one – having the best plan and controls in place won’t matter if employees do not understand what they are doing.
-The HSE have issued a guide on talking to employees about Covid-19.
+The HSE have issued a guide on talking to employees (external link) about Covid-19.

 3. Executing the return to work